 The 10 Causes Of Gender Inequality

-To stop the causes of gender inequality in india, we have to first step into its root causes.
+To stop the causes of gender inequality in India (भारत में लैंगिक असमानता के कारण), we have to first step into its root causes.
 Those features are greatly implanted in cultural, social, and economic systems, making it critical to address them to each degree.
+One important aspect to explore is what are the main reasons for the gender pay gap, as wage differences between men and women are a direct result of systemic discrimination.
+Here are the 10 effects of gender discrimination:

 1. Cultural Norms:- Standard gender roles limit possibilities for ladies and non-binary people.